gregorio-project/hyphen-la/scripts/README.md

 ## Check patterns

-A small Python script which tracks duplicated and invalid pattern in a pattern file.
+A small Python script which tracks duplicated and invalid patterns in a pattern file.

 #### Usage

-Type `python3 checkPatterns.py path/to/pattern/file.txt`, or, more simply, use `make check_x` in the main directory show the errors, where `x` can be: `all`, `etymology`, `phonetic`, or `liturgical`.
+Type `python3 checkPatterns.py path/to/pattern/file.txt`, or, more simply, use `make check_x` in the main directory show the errors, where `x` can be: `all`, `classical`, `phonetic`, or `liturgical`.

 ## Syllabifier script